-Color management is the process of coordinating colors from nature to camera, then to monitor, then to print, so you can be sure of the color that will be produced in your final images.
+Color Management is the process of coordinating colors from nature to camera, then to monitor, then to print, so that the color that will be produced in your final images correctly represents the colors that you intended, and match those that were captured by the camera, or you created in post-production and saw on your screen.

 Simply put, color space describes the amount of color information that your image file can contain.